juan-mulero/cisreg/cisreg/README.md

 cd cisreg/cisreg/
 go run cisreg.go
 ```
 Execution requires to specify input and output paths for files.
-Therefore, check these paths.
+Also the paths of the files used for the enrichment and mapping of data.
+Therefore, check these paths before execution.